The Supreme Court keeps Texas abortion law in place, but agrees to review it

 Updated October 22, 2021 at 1:40 PM ET

 The U.S. Supreme Court on Friday agreed to review a controversial Texas abortion law on Nov.
-1 but refused to block the law while it examines Texas' unusual enforcement scheme and whether the Department of Justice has the right to sue to block the law.
+1 but refused to block the law while it examines the state's unusual enforcement scheme and whether the Department of Justice has the right to sue to block the law.

 The court will not directly consider the constitutionality of the law.
 Instead, in its order, the court said it would consider the following questions: